abdenour234/Apercu_du_Marche_de_l_Emploi_Un_Pipeline-ET_-Automatise_avec_Snowflake_Azure_Power-BI/README.md

 - **Community Forums & Blogs:**
   - Stack Overflow
   - Medium articles
   - Snowflake and Azure community discussions

-- **ChatGpt/DeepSeek/ClaudAi**
+- **ChatGPT / DeepSeek / Claude AI**
-   - They were our project Encadrants
+   - They were our project mentors

 These resources provided valuable guidance and best practices throughout the development process.